 *best performing method

-Our Djinn model is clearly much better at correctly classifying customer churn over the baseline model, showing a 23.7% improvement in the true positive rate and an 8% increase in F1 score.
+Our DSM model is clearly much better at correctly classifying customer churn over the baseline model, showing a 23.7% improvement in the true positive rate and an 8% increase in F1 score.
 These model improvements could have a dramatic impact on Telco’s bottom line by enhancing customer retention efforts with better accuracy.

 Never Struggle With An Imbalanced Dataset Again